Sanchit571/Random/README.md

-# Random
+# Header
-just learning about git repository
+just learning about git repository , use # in front to create header